this was originally posted on January 7, 2012. Added a picture of Sonny Karcher:

 What makes B-17 probably the most easily accessible cure for cancer is how fast the Cancer industry, that is, the Pharmaceutical and the AMA quickly tried to ban anything with enough vitamin B-17 in it from the market.
 They didn’t call it Vitamin B-17.
-They called it “Laetrile”.
+They called it “Laetrile” (now in 2019 they have a new name for Laetrile, so we don’t realize it is the same thing: “amygdalin”).
 If there had been nothing to it, then they would have treated it like every other snake oil remedy that came around.
 They would have ignored it.

 People in the United States that wanted to be treated with Vitamin B-17 for their cancer had to go to Mexico.
 They were happy to treat you down there.
 Raw apricot seeds were banned from the stores because they are a good source for this vitamin.
 Well.
 They couldn’t really ban apple seeds.
 I think people knew many years ago that eating an apple each day would keep the doctor away.
 As a child long before the word “Laetrile” had hit the news wire, I remember some people that would eat the entire apple, only leaving the stem.
 They insisted that the best stuff was in the apple seeds.
 Maybe Johnny Appleseed was on a mission from God when he went across the country planting apple orchards.